Fine-Tuning Tutorial: Falcon-7b LLM To A General Purpose Chatbot

 Setup

-To achieve the quantization of the base model into 4 bits, we'll incorporate the bitsandbytes module.
-Additionally, the installation of einops is imperative, given its role in loading Falcon models.
+We'll incorporate the bits and bytes module to quantify the base model into 4 bits.
+Additionally, the installation of Einops is imperative, given its role in loading Falcon models.

 Tutorial